Minderoo-OceanOmics-Centre-UWA/OceanOmics_Curated_Reference_Database/README.md

 - NBDL fish mitogenomes, the latest release
 - UWA OceanOmics Centre/ Ocean Genomes fish mitogenome assemblies
 - BOLD, Australian fish families
-- NCBI GenBank 12S, 16S, COI, for Australian fish families
+- NCBI GenBank 12S, 16S, COI, for Australian fish families.
+See https://github.com/Minderoo-OceanOmics-Centre-UWA/Minderoo_Foundation-OceanOmics-AmpliconReference for that one.

 We curate GenBank and BOLD by clustering sequences - in a nutshell, self-blast, then calculate the LCA for each sequence, then identify sequences leading to very high-level LCAs, then removing those sequences.
 See doAllQC.py